sabinem/mentoki/apps_public/home/templates/home/fragments/README.md

-#app userprofiles
+#app home: template fragments
-Userprofiles depending on the role a user has on the platform
-##models
-###mentor
-profiles for mentors: these are dsiplayed publically on the website
+These fragments are included in the template publicpage.html.
+They are attached via the table StaticPublicPages, that contains the template_name for each page.